Tina-Gh/Machine_Learning/README.md

 <b> *26_Clustering_Kmeans.ipynb:</b>

 The dataset is "Mall_Customers.csv", which clusters the customers of a mall, based on their annual income and their spending score, as careful, careless or best target for the mall!
 5 clusters were generated and the according policy for each customer is written at the end of the code, in a sepearte cell, within 5 command lines.

+<b> *29_Association Rule_Apriori.ipynb:</b>

+The dataset is "Market_Basket_Optimisation.csv".
+And since we do NOT have a special method in Python Sklearn for "Apriori" algorithm, we should first install "apyori.py" package in our notebook.
+This is a really exciting implementation!!
+It wants to tell us that for a French supermarket what kind of policy should we employ in order to sell the most!
+And the policy is as follows:

+What products should we sell and what according products should we give for free, as a result!!
+For instance, the strongest association products are "formage blanc" and "honey".
+Therefore, we sell "formage blanc" and if someone buys it, we will give them "honey" for free in order to maximize our sells!!